 After two years of the pandemic it looks like I’m moving into some new projects.

-I’m part of an educational outreach team working on the new Moonshot Museum that will open to the public in October 2022.
+I’m part of an educational outreach team working on the new Moonshot Museum that will open to the public on Saturday, October 15, 2022.
 The museum is located in the Astrobotic: Pittsburgh Aerospace Company site on the North Shore of Pittsburgh.
 Astrobotic won the NASA contract to send a lunar module to the moon in 2022.
 My colleague, Justin Aglio, offered me the opportunity to work on this project representing the Readiness Institute Outreach project for Penn State University.
 I’ll coordinate the Hope Moonshot program that will be a permanent exhibit at the Moonshot Museum which will be under the guidance of Sam Moore and Mike Hennessy.
+Mike Hennessy and I hope to present at this year’s Three Rivers Educational Technology Conference, TRETC 2023, scheduled for Monday, January 16, 2023.

 The Readiness Institute at Penn State, in collaboration with Global Moonshots in Education, collected thousands of hopes from students, educators, and members of the global community from December 2020 through February 2021.
 According to Justin, “We are now sending those messages to the moon to create a lasting reminder that the hopes of today can become the reality of tomorrow.
 If our hopes can make it to the moon, then our hopes can become true on Earth.”